maeichho/personal-site/content/home/teaching.md

 #    text_color_light = true
 ---

+In Fall 2022, I co-taught CS 2800: Discrete Structures with <a href="https://alexandrasilva.org/#/main.html">Alexandra Silva</a>.

-I have been a teaching assistant for the following courses:
+In addition, I have been a teaching assistant for the following courses:

 ## Cornell University